Street Collection Permit

 Do I need a street collection permit?

-It is illegal in this country to hold a Street Collection to collect money or sell articles for the benefit of charitable or other purposes without obtaining a Street Collection Licence from the Council if that collection is to be held 'in a street or public place'.
+You will require a Street Collection Permit to collect money (cash) or sell articles for the benefit of charitable or other non-profit purposes, if that collection is to be held 'in a street or public place'.
 A 'public place' is a 'place where the public has access'.

-The purpose of the legal requirement to obtain consent is to ensure collectors are properly authorised and that money is collected in a secure way and the total proceeds collected are properly accounted for.
+The purpose of the legal requirement to obtain consent is to ensure collectors are properly authorised, that money is collected in a secure way, and the total proceeds collected are properly accounted for.

 How to apply

-There is no cost for the issuing of consent but there are rules to be followed in applying.
 There is a restriction of 40 street collections per year within the Winchester City Centre, albeit no such restriction applies outside of Winchester City Centre.
+No two charities will be permitted to collect on the same day in the same location, to ensure fairness.
+Please contact the Licensing Department to discuss availability for your chosen date/location.

-Please note that no completed booking application form for the next calendar year will be received any earlier than 1st October of the previous year, after which preference will be given to those charities, as set out in the Policy or as the case may be on a ‘first come first served’ basis.
+Please note that no completed booking application form for the next calendar year will be received any earlier than 1st October of the previous year, after which preference will be given to those charities set out in the Policy or on a ‘first come first served’ basis.

-- A completed statement found attached below showing the amount received and the expenses and payments incurred in connection with such collection, and certified by the person and either a qualified accountant or an independent responsible person acceptable to Winchester City Council.
+- A completed statement showing the amount received and the expenses and payments incurred in connection with such collection, and certified by the person and either a qualified accountant or an independent responsible person acceptable to Winchester City Council.

 - A list of the collectors.